-The Safelandings documents below are the official child protection policies and procedures for all bodies that form the British Judo Association (British Judo Association, Judo Scotland, Northern Ireland Judo Federation & Welsh Judo Association).
+The Safelandings document below is the official child protection policies and procedures for all bodies that form the British Judo Association (British Judo Association, Judo Scotland, Northern Ireland Judo Federation & Welsh Judo Association).
 Please use these documents as an initial point of reference.
-If you have any questions surrounding the documents or child protection in general, please contact Jo Illston on 01509 631676.
+If you have any questions surrounding the documents or child protection in general, please contact Nicola Burlingham-Hall on 01509 631670.

 Safelandings - British Judo's Child Protection Policy & Procedures

 If you're concerned about possible child abuse or bad practice within a British Judo club, competition or any other judo environment then you should talk to one of the people below:

 If you do not know who this is, please talk to the British Judo team who will be able to let you know.

 British Judo Safeguarding Team - Tel.
 01509 631670 ext 231 or firstname.lastname@example.org .